charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 ## Microsoft

-If you don't have one already, go to [Create an account](https://onedrive.live.com?invref=441f942a988a6348&invsrc=90).
-My Live ID for this course is found on
+If you don't have one already, go to Microsoft's Live website and [Create an account](https://onedrive.live.com?invref=441f942a988a6348&invsrc=90).
-canvas:

-- <charliecalvertbc@hotmail.com>

-**NOTE**: *Though they can easily be confused, **charliecalvertbc@hotmail.com** is not the same address as **charliecalvertbc@gmail.com**.
-Please do not confuse them.
-This mistake can cost you points in multiple assignments.*

-You should then sign in to Live and go to your **OneDrive** account.
-Just as you did in Google Drive, use **OneDrive** to create a folder with the same naming convention (Isit320-LastName) and share it with the hotmail address shown above, and put the same document in it that you put in the Google Drive folder.
+You should then sign in to Live and go to your **OneDrive**.
+Just as you did in Google Drive, use **OneDrive** to create a folder with the same naming convention you used in the Google Section.
+In particular, name the folder Prog270-LastName, where LastName is your name and Prog270 is the name of the course you are taking.
+For instance, my folder might be named **Prog270-Calvert**, **Isit320-Calvert**, **Prog272-Calvert**, **Prog219-Calvert**, **Isit322-Calvert**, and so on, depending on the course you are currently taking.
+On both Google Drive and OneDrive you can rename a folder you have shared if necessary.
+You don't have to share it again.
+Just rename it.

+Share the folder with me, using my Live ID for Bellevue College work:

+- **charliecalvertbc@hotmail.com**

+**NOTE**: *Though they can easily be confused, the **hotmail** address shown above is not the same as the **gmail** address used in other sections of this document.
+In some of my courses confusing them can cost you points in multiple assignments including the midterm and the final.
+Because the mistake can be propagated across so many parts of the course, it can easily move your grade down a whole letter.
+For instance, it can change your final grade from an A to a B, or from a B to a C.*

+Put the same document in it that you put in the Google Drive folder.

 To learn more about sharing documents, watch this video:

 - <http://youtu.be/gMACtVIEV0A>

-## EverNote and Microsoft OneNote
+## EverNote

 You should do much the same thing in [Evernote][1] as you did in Google Drive and in Microsoft SkyDrive.
 Your Evernote notebook, however, is read only for those who share it.
 You have to pay to create a notebook that more than one person can edit.
 There is not need to perform the upgrade to the paid version in this course.

 Create a new synchronized notebook by choosing **File | New Notebook**.
 Place some or all of your document in an Evernote note that is part of this notebook.
 Choose Synchronize.
-Now switch to the share tab, choose **Manage Shares** and share it with **charliecalvertbc@gmail.com**.
+Now switch to the share tab, choose **Manage Shares** and share it with:

+-  **charliecalvertbc@gmail.com**

 **NOTE**: *For a long time, on the desktop, I found it easier to actually install Evernote as an application, rather than using the web based tool.
 I'm not sure that is still the case, but nevertheless the install is not a bad idea.
 If you can't install the desktop application, then you will now find the web based application adequate.*